ni/install-systemlink-enterprise/getting-started/installation-guide.md

 ## 6. Updating the Application

-Updates are done in two steps.
-The admin release is updated, followed by the application.
-Upating the admin release is recommended to ensure maximum compatibility with the systemlink application.
+Updates can be a two step process.
+If there is a newer version of the systemlinkadmin Helm chart available then the cluster prerequisites must be updated first, followed by the application.

 ### 6.1 Updating Cluster Prerequisites